 Our PPA provision is largely delivered through Outdoor learning and a Forest School Curriculum.
 Not only do children cover aspects of the National Curriculum through Outdoor Learning, as well as key skills in Science, Geography, Maths and Art, but they also grow as individuals.
 Research confirms that children are stimulated by the outdoors and typically experience, over time, an increase in their self-belief, confidence, learning capacity, enthusiasm, communication and problem solving skills and emotional well-being.
 In our March 2018 Pupil questionnaire, 98.5% of children strongly agreed or agreed that they enjoyed Outdoor Learning at Shamblehurst.

-We are now establishing Shamblehurst Allotments, consisting of raised beds and poly tunnels so that the children have first-hand experiences of growing and then marketing their produce.
+From January 2020 we are establishing Shamblehurst Allotments, which we plan to consist of raised beds and poly tunnels, so that the children have first-hand experiences of growing and then marketing their produce.

 General Information About Our School